davidwl/AppLaunchpad/docs/faq.md

 ​
       /**
        * returns the currently selected branch in the navigation tree as an array, starting from root to leaf
-       * (currently this has to be done manually here, but we plan to expose that as part of luigi core api) */ function getNodeBranch() {
+       * (currently this has to be done manually here, but we plan to expose that as part of applaunchpad core api) */ function getNodeBranch() {
-        let nodeTree = Luigi.getConfigValue("navigation.nodes");
+        let nodeTree = AppLaunchpad.getConfigValue("navigation.nodes");
         let segments = window.location.hash.split("/");
         console.log(segments);
         let nodes = [];